understanding-search/maze-dataset/docs/paper/paper.md

 This package was originally built for the needs of the [@maze-transformer-github] project, which aims to investigate spatial planning and world models in autoregressive transformer models trained on mazes [@ivanitskiy2023structuredworldreps; @spies2024causalworldmodels; @maze-dataset-arxiv-2023].
 It was extended for work on understanding the mechanisms by which recurrent convolutional and implicit networks [@fung2022jfb] solve mazes given a rasterized view [@knutson2024logicalextrapolation], which required matching the pixel-padded and endpoint constrained output format of [@easy_to_hard].
 Ongoing work using `maze-dataset` aims to investigate the effects of varying the tokenization format on the performance of pretrained LLMs on spatial reasoning.

-This package has also been utilized in work by other groups:
+At the time of writing, this software package has been actively used in work by other groups:

 - By [@nolte2024multistep] to compare the effectiveness of transformers trained with the MLM-$\mathcal{U}$ [@MLMU-kitouni2024factorization] multistep prediction objective against standard autoregressive training for multi-step planning on our maze task.

-- By [@wang2024imperative] and [@chen2024iaimperative] to study the effectiveness of imperative learning.
+- By [@wang2024imperative] and [@chen2024iaimperative] to study imperative learning.

 - By [@zhang2025tscend] to introduce a novel framework for reasoning diffusion models.

 - By [@dao2025alphamaze] to improve spatial reasoning in LLMs with GRPO.

+- By [@cai2025morse] to create a multimodal reasoning benchmark, via mazes in videos.

+- By [@xu2025visual] to study visual planning in LLMs.

+- By [@lee2025adaptive] to evaluate adaptive inference-time scaling with diffusion models on maze navigation tasks.

+- By [@zhang2025vfscale] to test verifier-free diffusion models.

+\newpage

 # Acknowledgements

 \input{figures/tex/acknowledgements.tex}

-\newpage

 # References